Iljaaa/machete/README.md

 ----------------------

 To do:
+- string len
 - test in rule with \Traversable
 - id? unsigned int
 - array
 - associated array
 - array of accosted arrays
 - additional options in self rules
-- think about split int and float on different validators vis its works with different types
+- think about splitting int and float into different validators is it works with different types
 - think about static cache of fields validation state in validator for speed up
+- isVasValidated -> isItValidated